 The reforms have been welcomed by NSW but are still in pre-implementation stages across some part of the state.
 While Sydney is already on board and has seen significant improvements in fire safety – it should not take too long for other cities and towns — in and out/ of the state — to catch up.

 According to Mr. Williams, the fire safety NSW reforms are crucial to life safety across the board.
 It is also paramount to have effective operations that ensure all safety guidelines are being met.
 This includes equipment to put out small or extensive fires, along with alarms that will notify the fire department and volunteers immediately.
 This can mean all the difference between tragedy and escape –and as a result — those commissioned to handle these devices must be fully competent and trained in all safety areas.

 Proactive Rather than Reactive Policy

 NSW officials have incorporated these new safety measures before disasters strikes.
 Sadly, advances in fire safety only seem to occur after major disasters occur.
 For example: the Queensland Hostel Fire that took place in 2015 — where sadly — 15 people lost their lives.
 To prevent these tragedies from happening, fire safety officials and city governments have stepped up efforts to ensure all preventative measures are being strictly followed and adhered to.

 Compliance Australia Wide with FCF

-If you own a business in NSW and want to check if your building is 100% fire safety compliant, Check out our Fire Safety for Sydney page or contact FCF National today.
+If you own a business in NSW and want to check if your building is 100% fire safety compliant.
 If you live elsewhere in Australia, FCF can help ensure your business is fire safe.
 We adhere to best practices for fire safety and provide a high standard of compliance for your business where you are based in Australia.
-Contact FCF today.
+Click here to know more FCF Sydney today.